A plasma cutter with a built-in air compressor is a game changing technology, especially for a small shop.

 The Winner Is…

-Given the criteria we’ve laid out here, staying loyal to the true meaning of the phrase “Best Plasma Cutter,” we’ve selected the Hypertherm Powermax 30 as our Pro Choice in this guide.
-It’s made by the undisputed industry leader, offers dual voltage input capability along with amazingly lightweight and Hypertherm backs this incredible machine with a 3-year warranty.
+Given the criteria we’ve laid out here, staying loyal to the true meaning of the phrase “Best Plasma Cutter,” we’ve selected the Hypertherm Powermax 30 as our Best Selection overall in this guide.
+It’s made by the undisputed industry leader, offers dual voltage input capability along with amazingly light weight and Hypertherm backs this incredible machine with a 3-year warranty.
 You really can’t do better.

-If you just can’t justify that level of expense, our Pro Value Hobart AirForce 12ci offers a 5-year warranty and cuts 3/16-inch plate.
+If you just can’t justify that level of expense, we’d go with the Hobart AirForce 12ci as the Best Value.
+It offers a 5-year warranty and cuts 3/16-inch plate.
 It’s a great choice for professional results on a tight budget.